phylum-dev/documentation/docs/knowledge_base/policy_usage.md

 ## Group Policy
 Policies applied at the group level will be inherited by all projects belonging to the group.
 Only a group administrator can add, remove, enable, and disable group policies.

-Group administrators may activate/deactivate project policies by selecting the `Policy` tab in the Group detail view.
+Group administrators may activate/deactivate group policies by selecting the `Policy` tab in the Group detail view.
 Use the toggles to activate or deactivate a policy from applying to all of the projects in that group.

 ![Group policy tab](../../assets/group_policy_tab.png)